“The wound is the place where the light can enter” ~ Rumi

 Online Therapy sessions - £50 (50 minutes)

-• Before your session, I’ll email you a secure video call link.
+• Before your session, I’ll email you a secure video link.

 • When you’re ready, simply click the link - it will open in your browser on a mobile, tablet or computer.